An asset transfer is the recorded move of an asset from one person, department, or location to another, updating custody and responsibility.

 The three moves are easily conflated.
 A checkout is temporary: the item leaves a pool and comes back to it.
 An asset assignment is the standing allocation itself - “this laptop is Maria’s”.
 A transfer is what changes an assignment without passing through the pool: custody jumps directly from one holder to the next.
 The practical consequence is that a transfer must rewrite the asset’s current owner and location, not merely append a loan entry - and for fixed assets, finance may need the move too, since department and site can affect cost centres and insurance.

 The classic failure mode is the transfer that never gets recorded.
 A manager lends a spare monitor “for now”, a calibrated test instrument follows an engineer to a new project, a van’s toolkit migrates with a reshuffled crew - and months later the register still names someone who left in spring.
-Every unrecorded handover compounds: the next audit cannot just fix the owner field, it has to reconstruct the chain.
-The habit that prevents it is cheap - no item changes hands without the record changing in the same minute.

 Asset transfers in practice

 In a working register, transfers are first-class events: pick the asset, pick the new holder or location, note condition, done - with the move logged automatically.
 AMPthilly supports direct transfers between owners, records each one in the asset’s audit history, and its offboarding flow moves a leaver’s entire kit to a replacement in one step with the history intact.
+Because owner, location, and department all live on the same record, the move and the finance-relevant fields update together - and the whole register exports to CSV when finance needs the figures.

 Related terms